-Table 3 shows the estimated relationships between different licensure test scores and student performance in middle school math (Panel A), ninth-grade algebra and geometry (Panel B), and ninth-grade biology (Panel C).34 We first focus on the results for the basic-skills tests (the WEST-B Math).
+Table 3 shows the estimated relationships between different licensure test scores and student performance in middle school math (Panel A), ninth-grade algebra and geometry (Panel B), and ninth-grade biology (Panel C).35 We first focus on the results for the general basic-skills tests (the WEST-B Math).
 The results in middle school math and ninth-grade algebra and geometry are broadly consistent with the findings from the existing literature discussed in Section 2, and quite robust across different specifications of our student achievement model, though only the results in middle school math are statistically significant.
-Specifically, a one standard deviation increase in a teacher's WEST-B Math score is correlated with a 0.01-0.03 standard deviation increase in student math performance.
-Thus, the expected increase in student performance associated with a one standard deviation increase in the teacher's WEST-B score is roughly equivalent to one-seventh to one-third of the expected increase in student performance associated with having a teacher with 5 or more years of experience relative to a first-year
+Specifically, a one standard deviation increase in a teacher's WEST-B Math score is correlated with a 0.01-0.03 standard deviation increase in student math performance, and importantly, statistically significant even in the specification with school-year-grade-track fixed effects (in which teachers are compared only with teachers in the same school, year, grade, and track).
+Thus, the expected increase in student performance associated with a one standard deviation increase in the teacher's WEST-B score is roughly equivalent to one-seventh to one-third of the expected increase in student performance associated with having a teacher with 5 or more years of experience relative to a first-year teacher.
+Though we would characterize these relationships as modest, they are quite comparable to relationships reported at the elementary level (e.g., Goldhaber, 2007) and greater than the only reported relationship at the secondary level (Clotfelter et al., 2010).36